microsoft/vsts-work-item-migrator/WiMigrator/migration-configuration.md

 * ```account``` fully qualified url for the target account
 * ```project``` name of the project to migrate to
 * ```access-token``` PAT to use when accessing the account.
-    * requres user is required to be a project collection administrator.
+    * requires user is required to be a project collection administrator.
     * note: personal access tokens require https
 * ```use-integrate-auth``` when connecting to TFS, you can use NTLM instead of an access token.